KatsutoshiOtogawa/vagrant_opensuse_desktop/README.md

 ```

 You launching Windows Remote Desktop client,and you type [password is vagrant user].
-You will access fedora via Remote Desktop!
+You will access opensuse via Remote Desktop!